Health Professional Practice 2 (8989.2)

 Students are required to monitor their University of Canberra student email account regarding approval or rejection of the extension request.

 Technology related reasons cannot be used to support/justify a late submission.

-Drop in sessions are scheduled during the semester to provide students support in completing assessment items (refer to class timetable for details).
+Question and Answer sessions (Q&A sessions) are scheduled during the semester to provide students support in completing assessment items.
+(Refer to the UCLearn (Canvas) site for the unit for dates and times).
 By attending these sessions, students will have the opportunity to:

 - Clarify the requirements of the assessment item

 - Receive feedback regarding the general structure of their intended response.

 Teaching staff will not review drafts or provide specific feedback on the content of student work.